 In order to open this account, though, you need to submit appropriate KYC documents in addition to the bank’s zero-balance current account opening form.
 Note: Different banks may require different documents.

 Once your application has been submitted, your documents will be verified and, provided your form is approved, your zero-balance current account will be opened.

 In order to be eligible to open a zero-balance current account that will primarily be used for business purposes, you need to fall under any one of these categories:

-Although the documents required to open a current account online may vary for each bank, and current account type.
+The documents required to open a current account online may vary for each bank, and current account type.
 Here are some general guidelines in terms of documents to keep handy: